townmath/cisp400-reader/_sources/pointers/function-pointers.rst

    double (*func)(int, int);          // old syntax

    using func = double(*)(int, int);  // since C++11

+.. admonition:: Try This!

+   Refactor the previous example to replace the traditional C syntax with the C++11 ``using`` type alias.

 .. index::
    pair: video; function pointers